YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 High volume can hurt the donor area

-The donor area is limited.
+Donor supply is limited.
 Once grafts are removed, they do not grow back in the same way.
 A high-volume clinic may be tempted to keep extraction numbers high because the package, room, team, and schedule are already committed.
-The patient may hear that 4,000 or 5,000 grafts are “standard,” even when the donor area, hair caliber, and future loss pattern do not support that number.
+The patient may hear that 4,000 or 5,000 grafts are “standard,” even when donor reserve, hair caliber, and future loss pattern do not support that number.

 This is where daily capacity becomes a donor protection issue.
 If the day is rushed, the plan may not leave enough time for careful safe zone mapping, density judgment, punch spacing, and future reserve.
 If the team is inconsistent, extraction pattern control can also become weaker.
 The patient may only discover the problem months later when the donor looks thin, patchy, or overused.